The disadvantages of Single Page Applications

 “In the traditional web model the browser will typically be able use a cached version of the page and linked resources.

 “In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.”

 When ‘navigating’, the application will need a method of storing and retrieving ‘pages’ from a cache.
-Unless of course we want to slow down the speed of loading ‘pages’, which is meant to be a significant benefit of SPAs.
+Unless of course you want to slow down the loading ‘pages’, which is meant to be a significant benefit of SPAs.
 Storage options could include memory, local (or session) storage, client-side database and cookies.

 The application will also need to determine when to store and retrieve pages from the cache.
 Navigation typically utilises pushState or hashchange and the application will need to differentiate between the user changing the URL (via clicking a link or typing a URL in the location bar) or manually hitting back/forward, which is not straightforward.

 Browsers conveniently remember the scroll position of pages you have visited and as Daniel Puplus says in his article:

 “Lots of sites get this wrong and it’s really annoying.
 When the user navigates using the browser’s forward or back button the scroll position should be the same as it was last time they were on the page.
 This sometimes works correctly on Facebook but sometimes doesn’t.
 Google+ always seems to lose your scroll position.”

 Clicking forward or back should remember the scroll position, but unfortunately, as SPAs rely on faux navigation, this functionality is lost.
 Upon navigation, the application will need to remember the scroll position so that it can be retrieved later.
 This is a topic heavily related to “Navigation and fast back” discussed previously.